 - 8 canned small artichoke hearts* (one 14-ounce can), roughly chopped

-- 1 tablespoon finely chopped fresh parsley (you need about four 6-inch sprigs of flat-leaf parsley or an equivalent amount for that)
+- 1 tablespoon finely chopped fresh parsley (you need about 4 sprigs (6-inch length) for that)

 - 1 teaspoon lemon juice